-Included with Fairburn’s portrait of the pig-faced lady was a letterpress.
+Included with Fairburn’s portrait of the pig-faced woman was a letterpress.
 It claimed the lady was “unmarried, … only twenty years of age, … and had been born in Ireland of a high and wealthy family.”
-A physical description of the pig-faced lady was also included:
+A physical description of her was also included and stated:

-Belief in this pig-faced woman was widespread enough one woman sought employment with her and published the following ad in the Times, 9 February 1815:
+Belief in this pig-faced lady was widespread enough one lady sought employment with her and published the following ad in the Times on 9 February 1815:

 “FOR THE ATTENTION OF GENTLEMEN and LADIES.—A YOUNG GENTLEWOMAN HAVING HEARD OF AN Advertisement for a person to undertake the care of a Lady who is heavily afflicted in the Face, whose Friends have offered a handsome Income yearly, and a Premium for residing with her 7 Years, would do all in her power to render her Life most Comfortable, and undeniable Character can be obtained, from a respectable Circle of Friends: An Answer to this Advertisement is requested, as the Advertiser will keep herself disengaged.
 Address, post paid, to X. Y. at Mr. Ford’s, Baker, 12 Judd Street, Brunswick Square.”

 One “simpleton” even wanted to marry the pig-faced woman.
 His ad, published in the Morning Herald on 16 February 1815, read: